saveroz/Kaggle-kernel/README.md

 # Kaggle-kernel
-My kernel in some of kaggle repositories
+My kernel in some of kaggle's competition